FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 measurement of TCP throughput, and [Ott-Mathis-Semke-Mahdavi] for models and calculations of TCP performance in presence of packet loss.

-{::comment}

-    MB44: Among?
-    Also, indicate "at the time of writing".

-    VP: Ok.

-    MK: done.
-    MK: Edited.

-{:/comment}

 ## Inconsistent Trial Results

 While performing throughput search by executing a sequence of